ssvlabs/ssv-spec/p2p/README.md

 `/ssv/info/0.0.1`

-The handshake protocol allows peers to identify, by exchanging signed information AKA `Node Info`. \
+The handshake protocol allows peers to identify, by exchanging signed information AKA `NodeInfo`. \
 It must be performed for every connection, and check that the other node is on the same ssv network.

 [go-libp2p-core/record.Record](https://github.com/libp2p/go-libp2p-core/blob/master/record/record.go) and
 [go-libp2p-core/record.Envelope](https://github.com/libp2p/go-libp2p-core/blob/master/record/envelope.go)
-are a common utilities that libp2p provides for these cases, therefore they are used for signing and verification in SSV.
+are a common utilities that libp2p provides for these cases, therefore they are used for signing and verification of `NodeInfo` messages in SSV.

 <details>
   <summary><b>protobuf</b></summary>